Umami Pot

 Step 6

-Add the leeks, cabbage, and sake to the pot and bring it to a boil for a few minutes.
+Add the leek, cabbage, and sake to the pot and continue simmering for a few more minutes.
 Turn off the heat, then dissolve the miso using a ladle and chopsticks.

 ishikari-jiru_instruction-7